mediocregopher/ginger/docs/packages.md

-A public variable/function can be used within a package without any extra embelishment (in the above example, `(: AwesomeFunction)` could simply be called from within the package.
+A public variable/function can be used within a package without any extra embelishment (in the above example, `(: AwesomeFunction)` could simply be called from within the package).

-Outside of a package can be used as follows:
+Outside of a package variables/functions can be used as follows:

 ```
 (. package "show-and-tell"